gileswells/homebridge-meross-cloud/.github/ISSUE_TEMPLATE/support_request.md

 ```
 Show the Homebridge logs here.
 If using Homebridge Config-UI-X, you can easly downlaod your log by visiting the log page on the UI and Clicking the Download Icon in the top right.
-Remove any sensitive information, such as yourhomebridge-meross timestamp / sign / messageId / deviceUrl.
+Remove any sensitive information, such as your homebridge-meross-cloud email, password, deviceIds, etc.

 Please Turn on Debug Mode before submitting your Issue so more logs can be shared to fix the issue being submitted.